VBukowsky81/KerasConvNet/README.md

 So anyway, once convolution/filtering layers are done processing image - feature maps then get passed into forward-feed NN.
 And this is where learning is taking place.

 This example is laughably simple, and anecdotal - it's a dog/cat classifier.
 But it shows all the imporant parts of CNN's right there, in a super simple format.
-This is why I keep such foundation templates for myself.
+This is why I keep such foundational templates for myself.

 Anyway, after we get feature maps, standard linear modeling continues, just like any other classification task.